syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#cardlayout) section to get the list of assemblies or NuGet package needs to be added as reference to use the control in any application.
+Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#cardlayout) section to get the list of assemblies or details of NuGet package needs to be added as reference to use the control in any application.

-Find more details about installing the nuget packages in a Windows Forms application in the following link: [How to install nuget packages](https://help.syncfusion.com/windowsforms/nuget-packages).
+[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.

-## Creating the project
+## Adding the CardLayout control via designer

-Create a new Windows Forms project in Visual Studio to display the `CardLayout` with basic functionalities.
+1) Create a new Windows Forms application in Visual Studio.

-## Adding the CardLayout control through designer

-The `CardLayout` control can be added to an application by dragging it from the toolbox to designer view.
-The following required assembly reference will be added automatically.
+2) The `CardLayout` control can be added to an application by dragging it from the toolbox to design view.
+The following required dependent assemblies will be added automatically:

-* Syncfusion.Shared.Base.dll
+* Syncfusion.Shared.Base

 ![Drag and drop CardLayout from toolbox](GettingStarted_images/GettingStarted_img1.jpeg)

-To add the form as a container control of `CardLayout`, click `Yes` in a pop-up, from which it appears automatically before the CardLayout is added.
+3) To add the form as a container control of `CardLayout`, click `Yes` in a pop-up, from which it appears automatically before the CardLayout is added.

 ![Alert to add CardLayout to form](GettingStarted_images/GettingStarted_img2.jpeg)